hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/getting-started-playground.md

 Verify that no errors occurred.

 You can then start {{site.data.conrefs.composer_full}} Playground by clicking on this link: <a href="http://localhost:8080" target="_blank">http://<span></span>localhost:8080</a>

 ---

->This tutorial is now **complete**.
-We plan on extending this tutorial with a guided tour of the playground and its features, so stay tuned!

----